eth-educators/eth-docker/README.md

 - Nimbus

 Currently supported optional components:
-- openethereum, local eth1 node
-- nethermind, local eth1 node
 - geth, local eth1 node.
+- openethereum, local eth1 node - testing only, DB corruption observed on mainnet
+- nethermind, local eth1 node - testing only, issues with API calls
 > Use one of the local eth1 node options or a 3rd-party provider of eth1 chain data to "feed"
 > your eth2 beacon node, so you can [propose](https://ethos.dev/beacon-chain/) blocks.
 - slasher, Running slasher is optional, but helps secure the chain and may result in additional earnings.